Anne Robertson Cockrill: Early life

-Anne Robertson Johnson Cockrill was born on February 10, 1757, in Wake County, North Carolina.
+Anne Gower Robertson was born on February 10, 1757, in Wake County, North Carolina to John Randolph Robertson and Mary (Gower) Blakely.
 Her brother, James Robertson (1742-1814), founded Fort Nashborough alongside John Donelson (1718–1785).

 Adult life

 She moved to Fort Watauga in North Carolina, and later moved to Fort Caswell.
 When it was attacked by Native Americans, she led a group of women to throw boiling water at them to ward them off.

-Her first husband was a justice of the peace in the Washington District of East Tennessee and was killed in an accident.
+Her first husband (surnamed Johnson or Johnston) was a justice of the peace in the Washington District of East Tennessee and was killed in an accident.

 After he died, Cockrill and her three small daughters joined Colonel John Donelson in the migration of the first pioneers on a flatboat to go down the Cumberland River to Tennessee to the Cumberland settlements.
 The exhibition was intended to bring families of the men who settled Nashville there.
 During the journey, she taught the children in the boat to make small wooden boxes, filling them with river sand, and drawing letters and numbers in the sand.
 She was later honored as Middle Tennessee’s first teacher.

 In 1784, she received a land grant for 640-acre from the North Carolina legislature; she was the first woman in this position.
 The land was then known as Cockrill Springs and was situated on what is now Centennial Park in Nashville, Tennessee, near the campus of Vanderbilt University.
 There is now a monument in her memory there.

-Anne and John married in 1784 and had eight children.
+She wed John Cockrill in 1784; they had eight children.

 Death

-She died on October 13, 1821, in Tennessee.
+She died on October 13, 1821, aged 64, in Tennessee.
 She was buried in the Nashville City Cemetery.